 There are a multitude of techniques that can be used to perform breast reduction surgery, and the right one for you will depend on several factors.
 In addition to your aesthetic goals, your anatomical needs will help determine which approach can provide the optimal result.
 In general, there are two incision options that are most commonly used, the “lollipop” and the “anchor.”
 The lollipop, also known as the vertical lift, involves two incisions, one that circles around the areola and one that runs vertically from the areola to the bottom of the breast.
 The anchor, or keyhole incision, includes the incisions in the lollipop approach plus a third that runs along the inframammary crease (where the breast meets the chest).
 The anchor method typically allows for a greater amount of excess tissue removal.

 Both of these techniques allow for the resizing of the areola to better suit your cosmetic preferences and breast proportions.

 Recovery Following Breast Reduction

 A short while following your breast reduction surgery, which can take about two to four hours, you should be able to return home.
 You will experience some swelling and bruising, and we will provide medication to manage any discomfort.
-Bandages may be wrapped around your breasts, depending on your unique treatment plan, and Dr. Wilson will provide instructions for how to care for them.
+Bandages may be wrapped around your breasts, depending on your unique treatment plan, and Dr. Zeff will provide instructions for how to care for them.
 We recommend that you stay home and rest for about one week, after which you should be able to return to work and other daily activities.
-Avoid strenuous exercise for at least a month, or as long as Dr. Wilson recommends.
+Avoid strenuous exercise for at least a month, or as long as Dr. Zeff recommends.
 Scars will at first appear red and puffy, but they should slowly flatten and fade in color over time.
 Topical products, microneedling, and laser skin resurfacing can further minimize their appearance.

 If you would like to know more about breast reduction surgery, please contact us today.
 Our friendly and knowledgeable medical team can answer your questions and help you to schedule a consultation.